szabgab/slides/python/pytest.md

 teardown_class called once for the class
 ```

-## Pytest Dependency injection
+## What is Dependency injection?
 {id: pytest-dependency-injection}

 ```
-def function(thingy):
+def serve_bolognese(pasta, sauce):
-   pass
+    dish = mix(pasta, sauce)
+    return dish
 ```

 1. Find function.
 1. Check parameters of the function.
-1. Create the appropriate instances.
+1. Prepare the appropriate objects.
-1. Call the function with the intsances.
+1. Call the function passing these objects.